aws/aws-cdk/packages/@aws-cdk/triggers/README.md

 ## Usage

-The `Trigger` construct will trigger the execution of an AWS Lambda function *during* deployment.
+The `TriggerFunction` construct will define an AWS Lambda function which is triggered *during* deployment:

 ```ts
 import * as lambda from '@aws-cdk/aws-lambda';